Acacia acuminata: Food

+Timber

 The wood is hard and durable, attractive, reddish, and closely grained.
 It has been used extensively for fence posts, for ornamental articles, and for high-load applications such as sheave blocks.
 The wood's "air dried" density is 1040 kg/m3.
 The tensile strength is around eighty megapascal, the transverse strength is over one hundred MPa.
 It is also being used as a companion/host tree with sandalwood (Santalum spicatum) plantations in the Wheatbelt region.

 The extensive use of the plant for wood, food and medicine by Nyungar peoples saw it regarded as a valuable resource.
 The abundance of seed was made into flour.
 The sap was collected and administered as medicine, either immediately or prepared and stored for later use.
 The wood was preferred in the manufacture of kylies, a boomerang-type weapon.

 The timber's resistance to termites was exploited for fence-posts when European agriculture was expanded into nearby areas, the durability of these is evident in fencing over 100 years old.
 The conservator of state forests, Charles Lane-Poole, noted the longevity of fence posts in the 1920s, and that colonial farmers also regarded the species and an indicator of suitable land for raising wheat and sheep.
 Poole remarks on resemblance of the decorative grain to its sister species, Acacia melanoxylon (blackwood).

 The number of posts produced in the period 1954–1968 was 2.7 million.

 Timber cutters were required to pay a royalty and obtain a license.